ObjectRocket Free Trials

 Implementation and Testing

 Once all stakeholders approved the prototype, the flow was approved for development/implementation.
-Once in production, I conducted another cycle usability testing with the help of the researcher and the team on the MVP solution, and it surfaced points of UX friction, some edge cases and improvements needed.
+Once in production, I conducted another cycle of usability testing with the help of the researcher and the team on the MVP solution, and it surfaced points of UX friction, some edge cases and improvements needed.

 Onging Improvements & Testing